 The society meets in East Woodhay Village Hall at Heath End once a month between September and March (excluding December) as well as having a visit to a local place of interest in the spring.

-The February meeting is our AGM but business is kept to the minimum as we follow it with ten minute talks by the members.
-Last season’s consisted of Bond Cars (3 wheelers not James!), a well loved beach hut, sailing boats and a short film about the Newbury Weekly News made in 1952.
+The February meeting is our AGM but business is kept to a minimum as we follow it with ten minute talks by the members on a very wide range of topics such as agriculture, family history, Bond cars, sailing boats and the Lost Villages.